 Myiasis A fly lays eggs in parts of your body, usually in the nose or ear.
 The eggs hatch, and you have hundreds of maggots eating you alive.
 It's basically the Real Life equivalent of Face Full of Alien Wing-Wong.
 Fortunately, it's still much more common in animals than in humans.
 And treatable.

 Popular media is usually silent on it for being so horrific, but if the animal or human is crippled by a wound or accident far from civilization (or on a battlefield) and if conditions are right (open wounds, dirt, filth, hot climate, favoring blowflies).
+Where there is dirt, filth, hot climate, but no blowflies are present, the patient may still get a bacterial infection of the skin, which develops into a horrific tropical ulcer.
 It happens surprisingly often with crippled abandoned pets or farm animals in the field.
 The unmoving, crippled animal can't swat flies away.
 This is a highly-probable and nightmarish way to die.